Aldrin-John-Olaer-Manalansan/DOTA-2-MOD-Master/README.md

 <div align="center">
 <b>ABOUT</b></div>

-	Dota 2 MOD Master is a "code analyzing tool" which targets present "ID" and copies its contents, thus replacing the other target "ID's" contents simultaneously.
+*Dota 2 MOD Master is a "**code analyzing tool"** which targets present "ID" and copies its contents, thus replacing the other target "ID's" contents simultaneously.
-	Since manual "copy/paste" method on items_game.txt(accourding to my experience) is hard enough,this tool is best and can sacrifice less effort on your time.
+Since manual "copy/paste" method on items_game.txt(accourding to my experience) is hard enough,this tool is best and can sacrifice less effort on your time.*

-One of the best reasons why I(Aldrin John Olaer Manalansan) created this tool is that:
+One of the best reasons why I (Aldrin John Olaer Manalansan) created this tool is that:
 - Imagine every released "patch" of DOTA2, they add new codes inside "items_game.txt" so that they can register its "use".
 Also,you might not notice, they change some existed "ID's Contents" into something new, without you ever knowing.
 - Generates a "Modified Clone" of "items_game.txt" from the "Library" Folder where all the desired code are injected.